 Another important consideration is whether you’d like a calibrated tamper, or a standard no-nonsense option.
 In addition to aiming for a perfectly level tamp, baristas are also always in search of the right amount of pressure.
 Calibrated tampers will ensure that you press down with the same amount of pressure each time.

 If you don’t yet feel comfortable in your consistency, a calibrated tamper is a great option.
 Using one can help to train your body to move in just the right way, and with the level of consistency that will promise a better shot.

 Our other guides like this:

-- A comparison of the most popular single-serve pod espresso makers of 2020
+- A comparison of the most popular single-serve pod espresso makers

 - An in-depth comparison of the most popular French Roast Coffee Brands

 Once you figure out which of these options is right for you, you’ll be able to rest easy knowing that your pucks will always be leveled in the same exact way.
 And once you’ve mastered the consistent tamp, you’ll be all set to move on to experimenting with other aspects of the espresso process – like grind, timing, and pressure.
 But it all starts with the tamp.